pavanuppuluri/System_Design_And_Architecture/spring_cloud_config.md

 7. **Zookeeper**: Use Apache Zookeeper for distributed configuration.
 8. **Custom Backend**: Implement your own backend using `EnvironmentRepository`.
 9. **Classpath**: Read from files bundled in the application’s classpath.

+**Note**
+Native profile will be used when we are using File System / Classpath way